zethra/rush/README.md

 At this point in time the program is far from being functional in an every day environment.

+A lot of development has gone on since my last version bump and with it I can say the base level functionality is complete.
+Now I'm starting to add the features that actually make a shell worth while to use.

 ###Requirements for Rusty

 - Rust Nightly